 Cons of the Eero System

-- Pricey: At $499 (at the time of this writing), this is not an inexpensive solution, many smaller properties can use their existing router happily, while other properties can get a $50 network extender, and while the setup might be a bit more of a pain it will do the job.
+- Pricey: This is not an inexpensive solution, many smaller properties can use their existing router happily, while other properties can get a $50 network extender, and while the setup might be a bit more of a pain it will do the job.
 Be sure to check this listing on Amazon for the latest prices.

 - Not Technicaly More Powerful (Just Smarter): Also, if you paid $120+ for one of those space age routers with more aerials than CIA headquarters, then this is technically no more powerful.
 It is only the mesh network that gives Eero an advantage.
 Generalizations aside, the first issue with Eero is that there’s no Windows Mobile app.
 Sure that’s a declining market, but there are still millions of Windows 10 Mobile devices sold each quarter and many more millions in use, so this could be a painful oversight.